Exciting engineering challenges with great prizes

 • Jen Fremd

-Jen Fremd over 10 years ago
+Jen Fremd about 11 years ago

 As previously stated, Che has a cost effective design; whilst regarding looks it is less sleek than others, the functionality and actuality of it seems far more likely.
 Particularly if it will be used in education, as an engineering student with interests in robotics myself I feel like this design is very plausible to learn from; there is a certain form of clarity on how each part will function and add to the robot as a whole.
 Overall it seems to fit a large sum of the requirements quite wellv